As someone with Hashimoto’s, I probably don’t need to tell you how hard it can be trying to feel better.

 Most people don’t realize this important connection and they fail to understand that humans can’t produce iodine on their own.

-Don't fall into the trap thinking that iodine is automatically harmful if you have Hashimoto's.
+Don’t fall into the trap of thinking that iodine is automatically harmful if you have Hashimoto’s.

 Iodine can certainly trigger problems in those with Hashimoto’s but the problems don’t stem directly from the iodine.

-Instead, they stem from a lack of other nutrients and antioxidants, such as selenium, which are required to reduce thyroid gland damage when thyroid hormone is created.
+Instead, they stem from a lack of other nutrients and antioxidants, such as selenium, which is required to reduce thyroid gland damage when thyroid hormone is created.